 Overall Program Requirements.
-A total of a minimum of 60 credits must include at least 17 credits of Core Courses and at least 30 credits of Area Courses.
-Students may take additional Area Courses or Elective Courses (within Dance or additional external courses) to reach the required number of credits.
-Faculty and students will utilize in GradCentral for tracking course progress.
+A minimum of 60 credits must include at least 17 credits of Core Courses and at least 30 credits of Area Courses.
+Students may take additional Area Courses or Elective Courses (within Dance or external courses) to reach the required number of credits.
+Faculty and students utilize GradCentral for tracking course progress.
 GradCentral is audited by the Academic Program Coordinator and updated by the student.